-The Sun Stood Still
+The Sun Stood Still – Joshua 10

-10 Now it came to pass when Adoni-Zedek king of Jerusalem heard how Joshua had taken Ai and had utterly destroyed it—as he had done to Jericho and its king, so he had done to Ai and its king—and how the inhabitants of Gibeon had made peace with Israel and were among them, 2 that they feared greatly, because Gibeon was a great city, like one of the royal cities, and because it was greater than Ai, and all its men were mighty.
-3 Therefore Adoni-Zedek king of Jerusalem sent to Hoham king of Hebron, Piram king of Jarmuth, Japhia king of Lachish, and Debir king of Eglon, saying, 4 “Come up to me and help me, that we may attack Gibeon, for it has made peace with Joshua and with the children of Israel.”
-5 Therefore the five kings of the Amorites, the king of Jerusalem, the king of Hebron, the king of Jarmuth, the king of Lachish, and the king of Eglon, gathered together and went up, they and all their armies, and camped before Gibeon and made war against it.
+“Now it came to pass when Adoni-Zedek king of Jerusalem heard how Joshua had taken Ai and had utterly destroyed it—as he had done to Jericho and its king, so he had done to Ai and its king—and how the inhabitants of Gibeon had made peace with Israel and were among them, that they feared greatly, because Gibeon was a great city, like one of the royal cities, and because it was greater than Ai, and all its men were mighty.
+Therefore Adoni-Zedek king of Jerusalem sent to Hoham king of Hebron, Piram king of Jarmuth, Japhia king of Lachish, and Debir king of Eglon, saying, “Come up to me and help me, that we may attack Gibeon, for it has made peace with Joshua and with the children of Israel.”

-6 And the men of Gibeon sent to Joshua at the camp at Gilgal, saying, “Do not forsake your servants; come up to us quickly, save us and help us, for all the kings of the Amorites who dwell in the mountains have gathered together against us.”
+Therefore the five kings of the Amorites, the king of Jerusalem, the king of Hebron, the king of Jarmuth, the king of Lachish, and the king of Eglon, gathered together and went up, they and all their armies, and camped before Gibeon and made war against it.
+And the men of Gibeon sent to Joshua at the camp at Gilgal, saying, “Do not forsake your servants; come up to us quickly, save us and help us, for all the kings of the Amorites who dwell in the mountains have gathered together against us.”

 So Joshua ascended from Gilgal, he and all the people of war with him, and all the mighty men of valor.
-8 And the Lord said to Joshua, “Do not fear them, for I have delivered them into your hand; not a man of them shall stand before you.”
-9 Joshua therefore came upon them suddenly, having marched all night from Gilgal.
-10 So the Lord routed them before Israel, killed them with a great slaughter at Gibeon, chased them along the road that goes to Beth Horon, and struck them down as far as Azekah and Makkedah.
+And the Lord said to Joshua, “Do not fear them, for I have delivered them into your hand; not a man of them shall stand before you.”
+Joshua therefore came upon them suddenly, having marched all night from Gilgal.
+So the Lord routed them before Israel, killed them with a great slaughter at Gibeon, chased them along the road that goes to Beth Horon, and struck them down as far as Azekah and Makkedah.

 Then Joshua spoke to the Lord in the day when the Lord delivered up the Amorites before the children of Israel, and he said in the sight of Israel: “Sun, stand still over Gibeon; and Moon, in the Valley of Aijalon.”
 So the sun stood still, and the moon stopped, till the people had revenge upon their enemies.
 Is this not written in the Book of Jasher?
 So the sun stood still in the midst of heaven, and did not hasten to go down for about a whole day.
-14 And there has been no day like that, before it or after it, that the Lord heeded the voice of a man; for the Lord fought for Israel.
+And there has been no day like that, before it or after it, that the Lord heeded the voice of a man; for the Lord fought for Israel.
 Then Joshua returned, and all Israel with him, to the camp at Gilgal.“

-About the miracle that took place in Joshua 10, Humans have often limited ideas of the Creator.
+About the miracle that took place in Joshua 10, humans have often limited ideas of the Creator.
 They may think that He is powerless to control the natural laws.
 They may see that any change in nature would have destructive effects upon the earth itself (causing Tsunamis for example) and possibly upon other heavenly bodies.

 Whether the phenomenon of stopping the sun in Joshua 10 was produced by the diversion of light or in some other way unknown to humans, the fact remains that a miracle of some sort took place at Joshua’s time.
 And if we believe in an all-powerful God, who, as Creator and Sustainer, that controls the works of His creation, then, there is nothing impossible for Him (John 19:26).